Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 Re: (Score:2)

-Passive participle in headline (Score:2)
+Passive participle in headline (Score:5, Informative)

 Amazon is not supposed to be able to grant patents.
 Only the USPTO does that in the USA.